Back to Articles

 Prompt Injection Attacks

 Prompt injection is a class of attack unique to AI systems.
 A malicious user crafts input that manipulates the AI into ignoring instructions, revealing confidential information, or performing unintended actions.
-Consider a customer service chatbot with access to your product database and customer records — a well-crafted injection could trick it into revealing other customers' data or disclosing internal pricing strategies.
+Consider a customer service chatbot with access to your product database and customer records — a well-crafted injection could trick it into revealing other customers data or disclosing internal pricing strategies.

 Shadow AI: The Invisible Risk

 Shadow AI — AI tools used by employees without organisational approval — is arguably the most widespread risk.
 Research consistently shows the majority of AI usage in organisations is unofficial.
-Employees adopt tools because they're useful and the barrier is zero — most require only an email address.
+Employees adopt tools because they are useful and the barrier is zero — most require only an email address.
 The security implications: data flowing to unvetted services, through unmonitored connections, under unreviewed terms of service.

-The NCSC's Position on AI Security
+The NCSC Position on AI Security

-The UK's National Cyber Security Centre recommends treating large language models as untrusted components.
+The UK National Cyber Security Centre recommends treating large language models as untrusted components.
 Never give AI direct access to sensitive databases without intermediary controls.
 Never trust AI outputs without validation for critical decisions.
 Implement defence-in-depth.
 AI should operate within strict boundaries, with human oversight for any consequential action.

 Model Poisoning and Supply Chain Risks